Early American publishers and printers: Printing presses and type

-The art of printing goes back to around A. D. 175, where it was employed by the Chinese, who cut impressions into blocks of wood, applied ink, laid paper over the block and pressed the two together, leaving an impression on the paper.
+The art of printing goes back to around A. D. 175, where it was employed by the Chinese, who cut impressions into blocks of wood, applied ink, laid paper over the block and pressed the two together, leaving the inked impression on the paper.
 This crude method of printing took root in other parts of the world, but didn't change much until the 1100s.
-With the invention of movable type, individual letters usually forged and engraved into lead, which was invented and developed in Europe by Johannes Gutenberg around 1440, the way printing was effected changed dramatically.
-Since much of Europe used a twenty-four letter alphabet, derived from the Roman and Greek alphabets, the task of producing type and the printing of literature was made much easier, as compared to the situation the Chinese, Egyptians and other peoples were faced with, with their thousands of ideographs and other abstract symbols.
+Then, around 1440, German inventor Johannes Gutenberg invented and developed movable type, where individual letters, usually engraved into lead, could be rearranged for new word configurations with ease.
+This change revolutionized the printing process and the printing trade as a whole.
+Since much of Europe used a twenty-four letter alphabet derived from the Roman and Greek alphabets, the task of printing of new material was drastically simplified, as compared to many other languages with alphabets consisting of thousands of individual ideographs.

+Before a printer could realistically consider going into the printing business, the finances required to purchase a printing press, and type, had to be secured.
+Both of these necessities were expensive and not always easily obtainable.
 Up until the middle of the 18th century, the printing presses employed in the colonies were imported from England.
-The difficulty of machining the large iron screw, essential to the operation of pressing the paper over the type, left no choice for the American printer but to purchase them from abroad.
-Isaac Doolittle, a clock maker and a man of many crafts, built the first printing press and screw, was made on American soil in 1769, which was purchased by William Goddard.
+The difficulty of machining the large iron screw, essential to the operation of pressing the paper over the type, left no choice for the American printer but to purchase them from abroad, which added to the costs considerably and made it more difficult for new printers to establish themselves.
+Isaac Doolittle, a clock maker and a man of many crafts, built the first printing press and screw made on American soil in 1769, which was purchased by William Goddard.